Riding on Paris carousels is wondrous – for kids and adults alike.

 Our Little Man adores having a ride on the Paris carousels, so we sought out some of these wonderful fairground rides for him as we slowly travelled around the city.
 It’s such a great way for a child to discover Paris, but also a magical way for an adult to see the city too.

 After briefly describing the history of the carousel in Paris, we take you on a tour of seven of the best carousels in Paris.
-We describe each of these for you, and advise you on location, getting to each of them, and cost per ride.
+I describe each of these for you, and advise you on location, getting to each of them, and cost per ride.

-A Brief history of Paris Carousels
+A Brief History of Paris Carousels

 The word carousel is derived from the Italian and Spanish carosella, a training game played by knights in the early Middle Ages.